Crucifixion

 David Tombs, ‘Prisoner Abuse: From Abu Ghraib to The Passion of The Christ’ (2009).
 Otago archive.

 David Tombs, ‘Crucifixion, State Terror, and Sexual Abuse’, (Union Seminary Quarterly Review (1999).
-Open access
+Open access.

 My work has pioneered a new understanding of crucifixion by drawing on studies of torture in both recent times and in the ancient world.
-Two related aspects of torture practices have been particularly important guides in this research.
-First, torture is often directed beyond the immediate victim as a message to a wider public audience.
-Torture intimidates and creates fear.
-It can be used as a political threat, and has been used for ‘state terror’.
-Second, different forms of sexualized violence are virtually universal in torture practices.
-This typically includes punitive stripping and forced nudity to create fear and vulnerability and can extend to extreme forms of further sexualised violence.
-Awareness of these two aspects of torture—the threat to others and the prevalence of sexualised violence—guides my investigation of punitive sexualised violence in Roman crucifixions.
-Framing crucifixion as torture helps to examine the text, the context, and the possible sub-text in the Gospel accounts.
+Two related aspects of torture practices have guided this research.
+First, torture is often directed beyond the immediate victim.
+Torture sends a threat to a wider public audience.
+Authoritarian states use torture to intimidate not only to punish.
+Second, different forms of sexualised violence are very common in torture practices.
+Torture often includes punitive stripping and forced nudity to create fear and vulnerability.
+Punitive stripping and forced nudity are often the gateway to other common forms of sexualised violence, including genital beating and penetrative sexual assault.
+Sometimes torture incudes extreme forms of sexualised violence.
+The inclusion of sexualised violence reinforces and heightens the threat of torture.
+The prevalence of sexualised violence in torture is quite well known, but it is often not directly named.
+It is frequently under-reported or marginalised as unimportant when torture is discussed.

 See further…